Essential tips to nail your intranet content strategy

 Confluence as a foundation for an intranet offers a user-friendly interface, the ability to easily share information and content, a natural place for team collaboration, enterprise-grade security, and a host of other out-of-the-box benefits.

-Having overseen more than 10 intranet projects powered by Confluence and Refined, Kovalainen recommends it for its combination of design prowess, ease of use, and added flexibility.
+Having overseen more than 10 intranet projects powered by Confluence and Refined Sites, Kovalainen recommends it for its combination of design prowess, ease of use, and added flexibility.

 Try Refined for free for 30 days on the Atlassian Marketplace.